-Rising investment by pharmaceutical companies in R&D endeavors, growing number of hospitals and healthcare institutions are anticipated to fuel the market growth substantially by 2022.
-Moreover, increasing funding and campaigning offered by non-government institutes is expected raise popularity of vaccines, which in turn is supposed to propel demand.
-Macro indicators such as growing economic development and rising per capita income in developing economies including China, India, and Brazil are also expected to boost the market growth over the forecast period.
-However, growing stringent regulatory procedures in production & distribution and increasing cost are projected to hinder the market growth slightly over the forecast period.
-The lack of awareness and accessibility of few of the vaccines such as HPV, MMR, and hepatitis E are also anticipated to challenge the market growth by over the forecast period.
+Rising investment by pharmaceutical companies in R&D endeavors, a growing number of hospitals and healthcare institutions are anticipated to fuel the market growth substantially by 2022.
+Moreover, increasing funding and campaigning offered by non-government institutes is expected to raise the popularity of vaccines, which in turn is supposed to propel demand.
+Macro indicators such as growing economic development and rising per capita income in developing economies including China, India, and Brazil are also expected to boost the infectious vaccines market growth over the forecast period.
+However, growing stringent regulatory procedures in production & distribution and increasing costs are projected to hinder the market growth slightly over the forecast period.
+The lack of awareness and accessibility of a few of the vaccines such as HPV, MMR, and hepatitis E are also anticipated to challenge the market growth by over the forecast period.

-A vaccine is a medical product primarily designed to stimulate antibodies against an infectious disease which help to improve the immunity of the target body.
+A vaccine is a medical product primarily designed to stimulate antibodies against an infectious disease which helps improve the immunity of the target body.
 There are different types of vaccines available in the industry such as attenuated, inactivated, subunit, toxoid, conjugate, and recombinant vector.
-Live, attenuated type of vaccine contains active agents which are used to prevent various including measles, yellow fever, mumps, and rubella.
+Live, attenuated type of vaccine contains active agents that are used to prevent various including measles, yellow fever, mumps, and rubella.
 Whereas, inactivate type contains micro-organisms that get killed in the chemical reaction, radiation, or heat.
 These vaccines are primarily used to fight against diseases such as cholera, influenza, polio, bubonic plague, rabies, and hepatitis.
-The Recombinant vector type is majorly similar to DNA type which uses an attenuated bacterium or virus to fight against diseases such as HIV, measles and rabies.
+The Recombinant vector type is majorly similar to DNA type which uses an attenuated bacterium or virus to fight against diseases such as HIV, measles, and rabies.

 The market is segmented by product into the preventive vaccine and the therapeutic vaccine.
-Preventive vaccines are mainly used to prevent disease rather the treatment of illness.
+Preventive vaccines are mainly used to prevent disease rather than the treatment of illness.
 They majorly work in three prevention levels namely primary, secondary, and tertiary.
 The main level is used to avoid the occurrence of disease through growing resistance to disease.
 Secondary level is used to detect and address an existence disease before the appearance of symptoms.
-Tertiary level is used to reduce the adverse impact of disease after the occurrence of symptoms through treatment and rehabilitation.
+The tertiary level is used to reduce the adverse impact of disease after the occurrence of symptoms through treatment and rehabilitation.

 The preventive vaccines are primarily used to prevent diseases such as hepatitis A, chickenpox, polio, mumps, measles, influenza (flu), rubella, and hepatitis B. Therapeutic vaccines are primarily used to develop immunity against diseased tissue or cell.
-The market is segmented by infectious disease into influenza, pneumococcal, DTP, hepatitis, varicella, polio, rotavirus, cervical cancer, allergy, MMR, and meningococcal.
+The infectious vaccines market is segmented by infectious disease into influenza, pneumococcal, DTP, hepatitis, varicella, polio, rotavirus, cervical cancer, allergy, MMR, and meningococcal.
 The product is also segmented by the end user into adults and pediatrics.

-North America and Europe are expected to account for highest market share over the next seven years owing to the presence of numerous pharmaceutical companies dedicated to producing various infectious vaccines.
+North America and Europe are expected to account for the highest market share over the next seven years owing to the presence of numerous pharmaceutical companies dedicated to producing various infectious vaccines.
 The US, the UK, France, Germany are projected to account for major market share primarily due to growing awareness, rising chronic diseases, and increasing government initiatives.

-Asia-Pacific is anticipated to witness the fastest growth by 2022 owing to rising epidemic diseases, increasing the number of pharmaceutical industry players and growing disposable income.
+Asia Pacific is anticipated to witness the fastest growth by 2022 owing to rising epidemic diseases, increasing the number of pharmaceutical industry players, and growing disposable income.
 India, China, and Australia are expected to see the significant market share in the region primarily due to rising immunization initiatives by world health organization (WHO) and growing government action in producing infectious vaccines for diseases such as polio, smallpox, and rotavirus at low cost.

 Key players in the sector include CSL Limited (Australia), Bavarian Nordic (Denmark), GlaxoSmithKline plc.
 (U.K.), Emergent Bio Solutions Inc. (U.S.), MedImmune LLC (U.S.), Johnson and Johnson (U.S.), Novartis AG (Switzerland), Merck and Company (U.S.), Sanofi Pasteur (France) and Pfizer, Inc. (U.S.).